Here’s something you’ll notice at a cyclist’s home.

 They’ve their own set of bicycle tools.

-When it comes to bicycle repair and maintenance, you don’t always need to send your bike to the mechanic.
-Sometimes, you’ll be better off doing it yourself at home.
+When it comes to bicycle maintenance, you don’t always need to send your bike to the mechanic.
+Sometimes, you’ll be better off doing it yourself at home especially for the minor repairs.
 There are many videos on Youtube to guide you through if you’re new to these.

 If you’re new, you might want to consider getting individual bike tools to perform basic tasks such as replacing the cassette/chain and adjusting the brakes or derailleurs.

 But if you’re very handy with the wrenches and have good bike repair knowledge, then you might want to consider getting a complete toolkit.

 - Which toolkit should you get?

 - Or should you get individual tools based on your needs only?